benchmark-solutions/methadone/README.markdown

 - Less than 6k minimized

-- EXPERIMENTAL - Run the dependency analysis offline & deploy your application with no reflection overhead.
+- Run the dependency analysis offline & deploy your application with no reflection overhead.